alekdavis/dotnet-extras-security/README.md

 ### DotNetExtras.Security.Crypto class

-Encrypt and decrypt data using the AES/Rijndael algorithm with 256-bit key and random salt.
+Encrypt and decrypt data using the AES/Rijndael algorithm with 256-bit key and random salt:

 ```cs
 string plainText = "Hello, world!";